yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 ## 🎯 Learning Goals

 * Use the console in the Chrome Developer Tools
-* Query and update a page after its been loaded
+* Query and update a page after it's been loaded
 * Respond to user interactions with event listeners

 ## 📗 Technical Vocabulary